verse91/douyin-downloader/README.md

      ```bash
      curl -A "Mozilla/5.0 (Linux; Android 11; SAMSUNG SM-G973U) AppleWebKit/537.36 (KHTML, like Gecko) SamsungBrowser/14.2 Chrome/87.0.4280.141 Mobile Safari/537.36" "https://v.douyin.com/9N2HGwrYB70/"
      ```
+> [!IMPORTANT]
+> Always use a mobile User-Agent to avoid being blocked or served different content.
+> You can automate the extraction of the redirect URL using tools like `grep`, `sed`, or scripting languages.

    - This will return an HTML page containing a redirect link, for example: